Andrew Rosindell: Parliamentary career

-On 4 July 2018, Rosindell announced his bid to become the Conservative candidate for Mayor of London.
+On 4 July 2018, Rosindell announced his bid to become the Conservative candidate for Mayor of London at the 2020 mayoral election.
 He failed to make the final shortlist.

 In January 2019, The Times discovered that Rosindell's Facebook account was a member of a group supporting far-right activist Tommy Robinson.
 The group was specifically concerned with supporting Robinson after he was jailed for contempt of court.
-Rosindell said that he had been added to the group without his knowledge; however, according to The Times it would be necessary for a Facebook user to confirm acceptance before being added to a group.
+Rosindell said that he had been added to the group without his knowledge; however, according to The Times, it would be necessary for a Facebook user to confirm acceptance before being added to a group.

+At the 2019 general election, Rosindell was again re-elected, with an increased vote share of 64.6% and an increased majority of 17,893.

-On 21 October 2020 Rosindell was removed as trade envoy to Tanzania, a position to which he had been appointed to by Theresa May in 2018, because of his highly critical views against Boris Johnson's three-tier lockdown plan to tackle the second wave of the coronavirus pandemic in the UK.
+On 21 October 2020, Rosindell was removed as trade envoy to Tanzania, a position to which he had been appointed to by Theresa May in 2018, because of his highly critical views against Boris Johnson's three-tier lockdown plan to tackle the second wave of the coronavirus pandemic in the UK.

-In July 2021 while appearing on BBC's Politics Live, Rosindell defended the ending of the Universal Credit uplift saying: "I think there are people that quite like getting the extra £20 but maybe they don't need it."

-In November 2021, during an interview on BBC's Newsnight, Rosindell said he was cautious about the idea of MPs being banned from having second jobs.
-He said MPs are "human beings who have families and responsibilities" but the first duty of MPs "must be to Parliament, to our constituency and to the work we do for our country."
+In November 2021, during an interview on the BBC's Newsnight, Rosindell said he was cautious about the idea of MPs being banned from having second jobs.
+He said MPs are "human beings who have families and responsibilities" but that the first duty of MPs "must be to Parliament, to our constituency and to the work we do for our country."

+Politico reported in December 2022 that Rosindell was among a small group of about ten backbench MPs who have made a large number of overseas visits while in office.
+Rosindell's travel record included 16 trips to Gibraltar and 29 trips to other countries, valued at around £45,247.

+Rosindell was again re-elected at the 2024 general election, with a decreased vote share of 34.8% and a decreased majority of 1,463.

+In Kemi Badenoch's first shadow cabinet, Rosindell was appointed Shadow Parliamentary Secretary for Foreign Affairs.